BIH Charité Digital Clinician Scientist Program

 Various measures have been implemented to make the Digital Clinician Scientist Program family-friendly.
 The program can be completed part-time (at least 70 percent), whereby only the clinical portion can be reduced.
 The "protected time" for research of 50 percent, which is borne by the program, cannot be reduced by part-time.
 This does not extend the program duration of three years, but the clinical training must be extended in accordance with the reduction of the clinical part.
 In addition, program participants have the option, in consultation with the program management, to pause their personal sponsorship for up to a maximum of 36 months (up to 18 months per child) due to maternity and parental leave.

 The program is aimed at doctors of human medicine and dentistry with a clinical connection to the Charité.
 Returnees from abroad who have a binding prospect of a position at Charité - Universitätsmedizin Berlin at the time of application are eligible to apply.
 Applicants must have completed at least three years of residency in a clinical area at the time of the start of the respective funding period or have started residency training in a specialization after having already completed it, whereby applicants without a residency degree will be given priority.
 Returnees from abroad and/or external candidates who have a binding prospect of a position at Charité - Universitätsmedizin Berlin at the time of application are also eligible to apply.
 Physicians with completed habilitation usually cannot be considered.
+Applications from candidates who have already completed a structured Clinician Scientist Program at another location with protected time for research (usually 50%) cannot be considered in the application process.
+However, applications from candidates who have already successfully completed a Junior CSP at another location (usually 20% protected time for research) will be considered.

 - completed doctorate